-In addition to building a benefits package that’s filled with the perks employees want most, many employers sweeten job offers and day-to-day work life by offering non-monetary compensation — like company vehicles or memberships to local health clubs.
-Commonly referred to as fringe benefits, these perks come in many forms — and are sometimes considered taxable compensation (known as “imputed income” in the eyes of the IRS).
+In addition to building a benefits package filled with the perks employees want most, many employers sweeten job offers and day-to-day work life with non-monetary compensation, like company vehicles or memberships to local health clubs.
+Commonly referred to as fringe benefits, these perks come in many forms, and the IRS sometimes treats them as taxable compensation, known as “imputed income.”

 What are fringe benefits?

-Fringe benefits come in many forms, but one thing they have in common is that employees typically receive them in addition to their regular salary.
-These perks tend to increase retention, and they can range from life insurance to tuition assistance to employee discounts.
-Whatever they happen to be, the IRS considers many fringe benefits as a form of taxable employee compensation.
+Fringe benefits come in many forms, but they all have one thing in common: employees receive them in addition to their regular salary.
+These perks can help with retention, and they range from life insurance to tuition assistance to employee discounts.
+Whatever form they take, the IRS treats many fringe benefits as taxable employee compensation.

 Are fringe benefits required?